 - Supporting evidence-guided quality activities in clinical practices,

-- Incorporating the patient and family voice into quality efforts, and
+- Incorporating the patient and family voice into quality efforts,

 - Informing policies that support optimal health and development for all children and youth.